Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/generate_cluster/utils.md

 ### Retrieve Predicted Cluster

 The `return_pred_cluster` function retrieves the predicted cluster assignments for articles from a Neo4j graph database.
-It queries the graph to get details of each article, including its ID, title, URL, body content, and the detected community (i.e. cluster label) to which it belongs.
-The results are ordered by the community and returned as a Pandas DataFrame.
+It queries the graph to retrieve details of each article, including its ID, title, URL, body content, and the detected community (i.e. cluster label) to which it belongs.
+The results are ordered by community and returned as a Pandas DataFrame.

 Parameters

-: **`tx`** (`neo4j.Transaction`): A Neo4j transaction object used to execute the Cypher query.
+: **`tx`** (`neo4j.Transaction`): A Neo4j transaction object used to execute the Cypher query

 Returns

 : **`df`** (`pd.DataFrame`): A DataFrame consisting of the following columns:

-    - `id` (`int`): The unique identifier for the article.
+    - `id` (`int`): The unique identifier for the article
-    - `title` (`str`): The title of the article.
+    - `title` (`str`): The title of the article
-    - `url` (`str`): The URL of the article.
+    - `url` (`str`): The URL of the article
     - `body_content` (`str`):  The body content of the article.
-    - `cluster` (`int`): the community/cluster label to which each article has been assigned.
+    - `cluster` (`int`): the community/cluster label to which the article has been assigned to

 ### Get Cluster Size

 The `get_cluster_size` function analyzes the sizes of clusters predicted by the clustering algorithm.
-It groups the articles by their cluster assignment, calculates the size of each cluster, and then categorizes these sizes into bins of size 5 for easier interpretation.
+It groups the articles by their cluster assignment, calculates the size of each cluster, and then categorises these sizes into bins of size 5.
 The function returns a DataFrame summarizing the number of clusters within each size range, including a count of single unclustered articles.

 ```python
 def get_cluster_size(pred_cluster, column_name="cluster"):